speakeasy-api/openapi-reference-documentation/reference/workflows.md

 ## Workflows Description Structure

-A Workflows Description is a JSON or YAML document that follows the structure defined by the Workflows Specification.
+A workflows description is a JSON or YAML document that follows the structure defined by the Workflows Specification.

 `workflowsSpec`